Ex-Catalan leader Carles Puigdemont detained in Sardinia

-BARCELONA, Spain (AP) — Former Catalan leader Carles Puigdemont was detained Thursday in Sardinia, Italy, his lawyer said.
+BARCELONA, Spain (AP) — Former Catalan leader Carles Puigdemont, who fled Spain after a failed secession bid for the northeastern region in 2017, was detained Thursday in Sardinia, Italy, his lawyer said.

-Lawyer Gonzalo Boye wrote on Twitter that the ex-Catalan regional president, wanted by Spain for his role in a failed bid for secession four years ago, was being held under a European arrest warrant issued by Spain in 2019.
-His arrest was confirmed by Boye to the Associated Press.

-Puigdemont, who now holds a seat in the European Parliament, lost his immunity earlier this year.
+Puigdemont, who lives in Belgium and now holds a seat in the European Parliament, has been fighting extradition to Spain, which accused him and other Catalan independence leaders of sedition.

+Lawyer Gonzalo Boye said Puigdemont was detained when he arrived in Sardinia, where he was due to attend an event this weekend.

+The circumstances under which Puigdemont was taken into custody were not immediately clear.
+Boye wrote on Twitter the ex-regional president was detained under a 2019 European arrest warrant, even though it had been suspended.

+Police at the airport in northern Sardinia didn’t answer phone calls Thursday night, while police in the city of Alghero said they weren’t aware of his detention.

+The European Parliament voted in March to lift the immunity of Puigdemont and two of his associates.
+In July the three EU lawmakers failed have their immunity restored after the European Union’s general court stressed that they did not demonstrate they were at risk of being arrested.

-Sardinian media reported earlier in the week he was due to attend an event in Alghero on Sunday, so his presence on the Mediterranean island was expected.
+Sardinian media reported earlier in the week he was due to attend an event in Alghero on Sunday, so his presence on the Mediterranean island had been expected.
 Sardinian media had also reported that Puigdemont was invited by a Sardinian pro-separatist group.

 Puigdemont's office said in a statement that he had traveled to Alghero from Brussels to attend a folklore festival.